 “An accident can happen quickly,” Fortin says.
 “I hope every time you look at your cellphone while you’re driving, you think of Emy and those who loved her.
 At what time is a text or an email more important than life itself?
 At what point is something on your phone more important than the people you love?”

 Sobering Statistics Illustrate Cell Phone’s Threat to Drivers

 In 2009, distracted driving killed 5,474 Americans and injured an additional 448,000.
 Cell phone usage is one of the greatest distractions to drivers on the road today.
-The following and other statistics are available on distraction.gov, a website created to prevent people from engaging in distracted driving.
+The following and other statistics are available on the National Highway Safety Administration(NHTSA) website, created to prevent people from engaging in distracted driving.

 - Using a hand-held device quadruples the likelihood of getting into an injury-causing crash.

 - A person texting while driving is 23 times more likely to crash their automobile.

 - Research shows that talking on a cell phone—even with a hands-free set—uses 39% of the brain’s focusing capacity that would otherwise be used to concentrate on driving safely.

 - Operating a vehicle while using a cell phone delays reaction time as much as having a blood alcohol concentration of .08, the level that constitutes drunk driving.